-India to use some train coaches as coronavirus isolation wards
+Corrected (official): India to use some train coaches as coronavirus isolation wards

 India’s home ministry said in a statement on Saturday it was advising states to provide food and shelter to migrants at relief camps alongside highways.

 Overall, the number of coronavirus cases in South Asia has risen to 2,648, including 39 deaths.
-Sri Lanka reported its first coronavirus death on Saturday, a 60 year-old diabetic tour guide.
+Sri Lanka reported its first coronavirus death on Saturday, a 65-year-old diabetic tour guide.

 While the toll in South Asia remains low overall, there are fears it could swell given the region’s poor health services and population density.